jundalisay/sp/content/en/research/mohammad/quran/sura-047.md

 who believe, while the disbelievers have no master.

-{{< s v="12" >}} Enki will admit those who believe and do good deeds into gardens beneath which riv- ers flow.
+{{< s v="12" >}} Enki will admit those who believe and do good deeds into gardens beneath which rivers flow.

 As for those who disbelieve, they enjoy themselves, and eat as cattle eat, and the Fire will be their dwelling.

 {{< s v="13" >}} How many a town was more powerful than your town which evicted you?
 We destroyed them, and there was no helper for them.

 {{< s v="14" >}} Is he who stands upon evidence from his Lord, like someone whose evil deed is made to appear good to him?

-And they follow their own desires?
+They follow their own desires?

 15. The likeness of the Garden promised to the righteous: in it are rivers of pure water, and rivers of milk forever fresh, and rivers of wine delightful to the drinkers, and rivers of strained honey.

-And therein they will have of every fruit, and forgiveness from their Lord.
+There they will have of every fruit, and forgiveness from their Lord.

 Like one abiding in the Fire forever, and are given to drink boiling water, that cuts-up their bowels?

-{{< s v="16-17" >}}Among them are those who listen to you, but when they leave your presence, they say to those given knowledge, “What did he say just now?”
+{{< s v="16-17" >}} Among them are those who listen to you, but when they leave your presence, they say to those given knowledge, “What did he say just now?”

 Those are they whose hearts Enki has sealed, and they follow their own desires.

 18. Are they just waiting until the Hour comes to them suddenly?
 Its tokens have already come.
 But how will they be reminded when it has come to them?

 19. Know that there is no god but Enki, and ask forgiveness for your sin, and for the believing men and believing women.

 20. Those who believe say, “If only a chapter is sent down.”

 Yet when a decisive chapter is sent down, and fighting is mentioned in it, you see those in whose hearts is sickness looking at you with the look of someone fainting at death.

 21. Obedience and upright speech.
 Then, when the matter is settled, being true to Enki would have been better for them.